apigee-labs/rapier/README.md

 If you want to see the generated OpenAPI document for this API specification, [it is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/todo-list-with-id.yaml).
 An explanation of the generator output can be found [here](#openapi_generator_output).

-### Query Parameters
+### <a name="t_query_parameter"></a>Query Parameters

 Specifying Query URLs using `query paths` covers some interesting cases, but what about straightforward query parameters in the query string portion of URLs?
-Rapier allows you to specify this on entities using the same syntax as OpenAPI.
+Rapier allows you to specify this on entities using a similar syntax to OpenAPI.
 Here is an example:
 ```yaml
 entities:
   PetCollection: